microsoft/PowerPlatformConnectors/independent-publisher-connectors/Nederlandse Spoorwegen/Readme.md

 ### Station Disruptions
 List of disruptions relevant for the current station.
 [More info](https://apiportal.ns.nl/docs/services/reisinformatie-api/operations/getStationDisruptions_v3?)

+## Deployment instructions
+Upload the connector and authorize by filling the API key.

 ## Known Issues and Limitations

 Although the API service is free, the number of calls is limited.
 NS always has the option to adjust the limit if desired.